jonathanreyes/dubitable/README.md

   -Turns grey on new tab startpages <br />

 ## To-Do's: <br />
-* Create an icon
+* Create a nicer icon
-  * One for non-dubitable sites, plus a red-background one for dubitable sites
-* Replace alert window with options window
-  * When icon is red (dubitable site visited), user can click it to open options window
+* Update the popup
   * Options window will highlight color-coded dubitability categories and a summarizing title
   * User can click/hover to see explanation of each category
-* Figure out a way to pull new credible/dubitable domains list from opensources.co GitHub to keep our list synced
+* Update our list of credible/dubitable domains with regular fetches of OpenSources' latest lsit
 * Apply loose rules from the source material
   * e.g. provide a warning when domain ends in ".com.co"
 * Figure out how to get extension working on dubitable facebook pages

 ## Credits: <br />
-I took the list of dubitable sites and their classifications from Melissa Zimdars' PDF [here](https://d279m997dpfwgl.cloudfront.net/wp/2016/11/Resource-False-Misleading-Clickbait-y-and-Satirical-“News”-Sources-1.pdf).
+v0.1: I took the list of dubitable sites and their classifications from Melissa Zimdars' PDF [here](https://d279m997dpfwgl.cloudfront.net/wp/2016/11/Resource-False-Misleading-Clickbait-y-and-Satirical-“News”-Sources-1.pdf). <br />
+v0.6 and beyond: That data is now coming directly from OpenSources.co

 The extractDomain function was adapted from [this](https://stackoverflow.com/questions/8498592/extract-root-domain-name-from-string) stackoverflow page.